alpaca-core/alpaca-core-sdk/doc/dev/dev-env.md

 * [CMake](https://cmake.org/download/) 3.24 or later
 * OpenSSL 3 (Optional for HTTPS downloads).
 Windows binary builds available [here](https://slproweb.com/products/Win32OpenSSL.html) (Install the Win64 non-light version))
     * set the `OPEN_SSL_ROOT_DIR` environment variable to the OpenSSL installation directory
+* Ruby 3+ is needed for the schema codegen:
+    * If you don't use a package manager, use [Ruby Installer](https://rubyinstaller.org/)
 * SDL2 (Optional, for GUI demos and tools).
 If you also install the Vulkan SDK, follow the steps for it below.
 They also provide SDL2.
 Alternatively:
     * Binary builds available [here](https://github.com/libsdl-org/SDL/releases) (note that first entries there will be for SDL3, scroll to find the latest SDL2 release).
     * Add the SDL2 installation directory to the `CMAKE_PREFIX_PATH` environment variable